kahache/video_packaging_platform/README.md

 The second one, (this hasn't been tested) and seems to be the real how-to, is to work with [MP4Box](https://gpac.wp.imt.fr).
 It seems this software allows us to combine with FFMpeg and it lets us to encrypt the files.
 More info about this method on these 2 links from the guys from Streamroot, first [here](https://blog.streamroot.io/encode-multi-bitrate-videos-mpeg-dash-mse-based-media-players/) and [here](https://blog.streamroot.io/encode-multi-bitrate-videos-mpeg-dash-mse-based-media-players-22/)

+Another important point is this API hasn't been intended to be multithread as it wasn't required.
+So it would be really interesting in order to extend the service, to work with task queue and be able to manage all the processes.
 ## Running the tests

 To run the tests, get with Linux/UNIX terminal into the /tests/ forlder and run: